Analysis | What Andrew Yang misunderstands about working-class voters and the Democratic Party

 Most Black, Latino and Asian American working-class Americans award their votes to the Democrats, thus giving the party the history of wins that Yang seems to ignore.
 In fact, one could say that it is the GOP that actually has a working-class voter problem, given its inability to win the support of working-class people of color.

-For the record, Yang is correct to suggest that the Democratic Party could improve its relationship with White working-class voters.
+For the record, Yang is correct to suggest that the Democratic Party could improve its relationship with White, working-class voters.
 And early exit polls seem to suggest that they have, with Biden at the top of the ticket.
 When 2020 exit polls are finalized, they will most likely show that the Democratic nominee’s ability to turn out working-class voters in Pennsylvania, Georgia and Arizona played a big part.
 These states have large pockets of Black, Latino, White, urban and rural working-class men and women — and they appear to be voting against the GOP.

 Before the election, polling showed that White, working-class women — a group that chose Trump over Clinton, the first woman to top a major-party ticket — would move away from the president and toward the Democratic nominee.
 And early polling indicates that Trump’s lock on White, working-class men was not as strong as it was in 2016.
-If this trend continues, these changes show that with a nominee who is able to connect with White working-class voters, the Democratic Party could continue to improve its advantage over the Republican Party with working-class Americans.
+If this trend continues, these changes show that with a nominee who is able to connect with White, working-class voters, the Democratic Party could continue to improve its advantage over the Republican Party with working-class Americans.

 In an increasingly diverse country, it will become more difficult for one person — or party — to connect with all working-class voters.
 Because while different ethnic groups may have similar socioeconomic statuses, the other identities they occupy — race, gender, faith, sexual orientation, etc. — shape how they experience America.
 Despite significant room left to grow, so far, it is the Democratic Party that is connecting with these voters the most.
 And at this moment, it appears that it is the party under Biden’s leadership that could be most effective in continuing this trend.